invpe/GridShell/Documentation/Tutorials/Examples/README.md

 From now on there are endless options to visualize this telemetry, since in this example we've been storing a simple table there isn't much we can actualy graph, but still your data is easily accessible either via API or EXPLORER.

+1. API

+Simply head to: `https://api.gridshel.net/fs/XXXXXXXXXXMYTELEMETRY` but replace all *X* with the Public Grid Username

+2. EXPLORER

+Open [](https://explorer.gridshell.net:3000/d/cf9d5f97-9f02-488a-b49a-28409bdc1593/gridshell-your-telemetry?orgId=1) and update the input fields to point to your fil

 ## Final thoughts